 Male breast reduction (gynecomastia surgery)

-Dr. Hirsch tailors his surgical approach to the specific symptoms of each patient..
+Dr. Hirsch tailors his gynecomastia surgery in Los Angeles and Sherman Oaks to the specific symptoms of each patient.
 For patients who have minimal gynecomastia without extra skin, liposuction alone is often enough to remove the extra breast tissue.
 Occasionally after liposuction, there can be extra breast tissue present that needs to be removed with a small skin incision around the areola.
 When males have very significant gynecomastia with full breast development and extra skin, liposuction alone might not be sufficient to remove the extra tissue, and it is often necessary to make incisions in the skin to remove the extra skin.
-When you come in for your consultation, Dr. Hirsch will examine you and help you decide which surgical option is best for you.
+When you come in for your consultation to discuss gynecomastia repair at his Sherman Oaks office, Dr. Hirsch will examine you and help you decide which surgical option is best for you.

 Frequently asked questions about male breast reduction (gynecomastia surgery):